 On the after end of the bridge deck there are two fore and aft facing settees with storage under each, and a varnished table – a perfect spot for alfresco or protected dining depending on the weather.
 Adjacent to the aft settee is a drinks' fridge.
-Opposite on the starboard side is a long, covered freezer with cushion on top.
+Opposite on the starboard side is a long, low, covered freezer with cushion on top for sitting.
 Mounted on either side of the flybridge are triple spreader outriggers.

 Steps lead from between the fridge and freezer to the boat deck below.
 The boat deck has a heavy-duty cradle for a tender.
-On either side are large Yeti coolers.
 Outboard on the port side is an 800 lb.
 Nautical Structures davit.
 Just below the boat deck, a few steps down, is the large cockpit with transom door that leads to the swim platform.

 Exquisite 130 Class Bluewater fighting chair